 The plant has a distinct large size and adds a lot of green to the tank.
 You can combine water Sprite with plants of varying colors to create an impressive contrast in the tank.

-Hiding place for fish & fry: The large size of the Water Sprite and its dense growth patterns makes it ideal as a hiding spot and shade for small fish, fry and shrimp.
+Hiding place for fish and fry: The large size of the Water Sprite and its dense growth patterns makes it ideal as a hiding spot and shade for small fish, fry, and shrimp.
 By providing a lot of cover, Water Sprite will increase your shrimplet survival rate.

-Outcompetes algae: Adding some to a tank, Water Sprite quickly outcompete most algae.
+Outcompetes algae: Adding some to a tank, Water Sprite quickly outcompetes most algae.

 Problems Associated with Water Sprite